-Tor all outdoor and mobile caterers at your event to complete on site.
-Storage Is good stock rotation carried out, and are stocks within their expiry dates?
-YES / NO If you use raw and cooked foods are they adequately separated during storage?
-YES / NO Are high-risk foods (e.g. cooked rice) stored under refrigeration below 8°C?
-YES / NO Purchase Are you purchasing raw ingredients or food products from a reputable company?
+Outdoor/Mobile catering checklist - Safe Food Practices during Outdoor/Mobile catering checklist - Safe Food Practices during the quant For all outdoor and mobile caterers at your event to complete on site. g the event Storage Is good stock rotation carried out, and are stocks within their expiry YES / NO dates?
+If you use raw and cooked foods are they adequately separated YES / NO during storage?
+Are high-risk foods (e.g. cooked rice) stored under refrigeration YES / NO below 8°C?
+Purchase VEC / NO Are you purchasing raw ingredients or food products from a reputable company?
 YES / NO Preparation Do staff always wash their hands before preparing food, and after handling raw food?
-Are separate utensils used for raw and cooked food, e.g tongs, knives etc?
+YES / NO Are separate utensils used for raw and cooked food, e.g tongs, knives etc?
 YES / NO Do you use separate chopping boards for raw and cooked food?
 YES / NO If you answered 'no' to the previous question, are they properly disinfected between contact with raw and cooked foods?
-YES / NO Cooking Is all frozen meat and poultry thoroughly thawed before cooking?
+YES / NO Cooking 1 Is all frozen meat and poultry thoroughly thawed before cooking?
 YES / NO Is all meat and poultry cooked until it is piping hot (above 70°C) and the juices run clear?
 YES / NO Are cooked and part-cooked food separated during cooking?
 YES / NO Reheating food Is all food reheated to above 75°C?
 YES / NO Do you only reheat food once?
 YES / NO After cooking Is food cooked and served straight away?
 YES / NO If 'no' is it hot held at 63°C or above until served?
 YES / NO Or is the cooked food cooled to below 5°C?
-YES / NO Once cooked, is food protected from contact with raw food and foreign bodies?
-YES / NO Cleaning · · · · · · · · · · · · · · · · · · · Do you and your staff operate a 'clean-as-you-go' procedure?
-YES / NO Are you using clean cloths and a 'food-safe' disinfectant/sanitiser to clean food contact surfaces?
-YES / NO
+YES / NO Once cooked, is food protected from contact with raw food and YES / NO foreign bodies?
+Cleaning Do you and your staff operate a 'clean-as-you-go' procedure?
+YES / NO Are you using clean cloths and a 'food-safe' disinfectant/sanitiser to YES / NO clean food contact surfaces?

 Child Photography Permission Form

 Name of organisation

+Training of organization

 To be completed by the organisation in accordance with our child protection policy we will not permit photographs, video or other images of young people to be taken without the consent of the parents/carers and the child.
 The (ORGANISATION'S NAME) will follow the guidance for the use of photographs and videos, a copy of which is available from (MEMBER OF STAFF RESPONSIBLE) The (ORGANISATION'S NAME) will take all steps to ensure these images are used solely for the purposes they are intended.
 If you become aware that these images are being used inappropriately you should inform (INSERT ORGANISATIONS NAME) immediately.

 TO BE COMPLETED BY PARENT/CARER

-I consent to ..... photographing or videoing my child
+I consent to photographing or videoing my child

-I consent to ..... photographing or videoing my child
+I consent to photographing or videoing my child

 I can confirm that I have read, or been made aware of, the organisation's photography and videoing policy.
 I can confirm that I have read, or been made aware of how the organisation's will use these images or videos in future and how these images or videos will be stored within the organisation.

 Signature of parent/carer:

 Print name of parent/carer:

 Date:

-TO BE COMPLETED BY CHILD
+TO BE COMPLETED BY CHILD I

-I ..... consent to ..... photographing or videoing my involvement in sporting activities.

-I confirm that I have read, or been made aware of, the organisations' photography and videoing policy.

 Signature of child / young person:

 Print name child/young person:

 Date: